infiniticio/docs.infinitic.io/content/en/overview/architecture.md

 Workflow executors are stateless workers.
 Their role is to process [workflowTasks](https://medium.com/@gillesbarbier/under-the-hood-of-a-workflow-as-code-event-driven-engine-6107dab9b87c), that are special tasks deciding what should be done next for a given workflow instance

 ## Workflow Engine
 Workflow engines are stateful workers.
-Its role is to maintain the state of each workflow instance, up to its completion or cancellation
+Its role is to maintain the state of each workflow instance up to its completion or cancellation